alice-financial/spex/README.md

 Branch | Description
 -------|------------
 base_ruby_environment | A basic dev box for ruby development.
 No Rails dependencies.
-The box has postgres and sqlite installed
+The box installs postgres and sqlite, as well as the ruby 2.1 dev package (can be configured) base_rails_app | A smoke test for a rails dev environment, and as close to the output from `rails new ...` as possible.
+Postgresql is used for Active record instead of SQlite and rubyracer is used as a JavaScript runtime

 ## Before you begin
 1. Install [Vagrant] (http://www.vagrantup.com/downloads.html)